For some of you, buying good quality organic, grass-fed ghee is fairly easy and relatively affordable too.

 If such is your case, do not despair.

-You can very quickly and easily make your own ghee at home.
+Making your own ghee at home is a simple task that can be accomplished very quickly and easily.
 All you need to do is get your hands on some good quality organic or grass-fed butter (which again, isn’t all that easy to do if you’re in Canada but is at least feasible, unlike getting your hands on the finished product…) and you’re good to go.

 Chances are, you’ll end up saving LOADS of money in the process and, as an added bonus, your home will be filled with such an intoxicating aroma after you’re done, you’ll almost want to cry.